|

 Indoor Air Pollution

-Most indoor air pollution comes from sources inside the building.
-For example, adhesives, carpeting, upholstery, manufactured wood products, copy machines, pesticides, and cleaning agents may emit volatile organic compounds (VOCs), including formaldehyde.
+VOCs), including formaldehyde.
 Environmental tobacco smoke contributes high levels of VOCs, other toxic compounds, and respirable particulate matter.
-Research ...
+Research shows that some VOCs ...

 ecolivingcenter.com